poipoiPIO/mopclip/README.md

 Run the first parser and if it fails return the result of the second one

+> infix orElseL : (unit -> 'a parser) -> (unit -> 'a parser) -> 'a parser

+Run the first parser and if it fails return the result of the second one Similar to orElse parser, but uses arguments wrapped in the lambda abstraction for lazy-semantics needed for combinators recursion.

 ##### mapP:
 > infix mapP : 'a parser -> ('a -> 'b) -> 'b parser